Tapping

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Tapping had a median taxpayer income of $62,509 and an average income of $77,043 in the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+The suburb of Tapping had a median taxpayer income of $62,509 and an average income of $77,043 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
 This is higher than the national averages of $60,748 (median) and $80,248 (average).
-Based on a Wage Price Index growth of 9.62% since the financial year 2023, estimated incomes for September 2025 would be approximately $68,522 (median) and $84,455 (average).
-According to the 2021 Census, household, family, and personal incomes in Tapping ranked between the 73rd and 86th percentiles nationally.
-The largest income segment comprised 37.8% of residents earning between $1,500 and $2,999 weekly, which is similar to regional levels at 32.0%.
-A substantial presence of higher earners, with 34.2% exceeding $3,000 weekly, indicates strong purchasing power in the community.
-High housing costs consume 15.3% of income, but strong earnings place disposable income at the 85th percentile.
+As of September 2025, estimates based on a 9.62% Wage Price Index growth since financial year 2023 would be approximately $68,522 (median) and $84,455 (average).
+In the 2021 Census, incomes in Tapping ranked highly nationally, with household, family, and personal incomes between the 73rd and 86th percentiles.
+The largest income segment comprised 37.8% of residents earning $1,500 - $2,999 weekly.
+Higher earners made up a substantial presence at 34.2%, indicating strong purchasing power.
+High housing costs consumed 15.3% of income, but strong earnings placed disposable income at the 85th percentile nationally.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income